 - Felony Offenses or Misdemeanors with Prior Record.
 The continued existence may cause circumstances that constitute a manifest injustice;

 - No prior criminal record and arrest for a misdemeanor.
 The Commonwealth must show good cause against the granting of the expungement.

 Identity Theft Expungement

 If you are the victim of identity theft, you may have any arrests related to this theft expunged.
 To do so, file the petition with the Court that disposes of the charge.
 Furthermore, filing fees is not required.

 How to File:

-The petition must be served on the Commonwealth Attorney for the County or City where the petition is filed and they have 21 days to respond to the petition.
+The petition is served on the Commonwealth Attorney for the County or City where the petition is filed and they have 21 days to respond to the petition.
 After filing and arranging for service of the petition for expungement, the petitioner must obtain one complete set of fingerprints from a law enforcement agency.
 You must provide the agency doing the fingerprinting with a copy of the petition.
 The law enforcement agency will submit the fingerprints to the Central Criminal Records Exchange (CCRE) with a copy of the petition for expungement.
 The CCRE will then forward a copy of the petitioner’s criminal history, a copy of the source documents that resulted in the CCRE entry that the petitioner wishes to expunge, and the set of fingerprints to the Court.
-At the conclusion of the case, the fingerprints are returned to you.
+At the conclusion of the case, the fingerprints will be returned to you.